Constitution of Medina

-Mithaq al-Madina or the Constitution of Medina (وثيقة المدينة; or صحیفة المدينة; also known as the "Umma Document"), is a document dealing with tribal affairs during the Islamic prophet Muhammad's time in Medina and according to some recent influential Islamic writers and leaders formed the basis of the First Islamic State, a multi-religious polity under his leadership.
+The Mithaq al-Madina or the Constitution of Medina or the Charter of Medina (وثيقة المدينة; or صحیفة المدينة; also known as the "Umma Document"), is a constitution that governed the affairs of Medina which formed the basis of the First Islamic State, a multi-religious polity under the Prophet Muhammad's leadership.
+Composed of approximately 47 clauses, the constitution established a legal, economic and political framework for the diverse communities living in Medina, declaring all citizens as one community, and has been called as the world's first constitution to establish pluralism, religious freedom, and collective defense.

-The name "Constitution of Medina" is misleading as the text did not establish a state.
-Furthermore, even the term "treaty" given to the document by many may not be entirely appropriate because of its "unilateral" nature.
-Source texts just describe it as a document (kitāb, ṣaḥīfah).
-Some see it as a compilation of treaties made with different tribes at different dates, but there is no reference to the signatories in the introduction or at the end of the text.
-The first sentence of the text seems like an explanatory definition;

-"This is a prescript of Muhammad, the Prophet and Messenger of God (to operate) between the faithful and the followers of Islam ("Muslims") from among the Quraish and the people of Madina and those who may be under them, may join them and take part in wars in their company."

-The text was recorded by Ibn Ishaq and Abu 'Ubayd al-Qasim ibn Sallam, though how they encountered the text is unclear.
+According to Robert Bertram Serjeant, the Constitution of Medina consisted of eight distinct documents, issued on several occasions over the first seven years or so of Muhammad's Medinan period.
+Many of the texts were recorded by Ibn Ishaq and Abu 'Ubayd al-Qasim ibn Sallam, though how they encountered the text is unclear.
 Although it does not fulfill any of the conditions of authenticity in the Islamic recording system (such as having a reliable chain of narrators up to the person who recorded it), it is widely accepted as authentic.
 It may have been preserved due to interest in its manner of administration.
 Many tribal groups are mentioned, including the Banu Najjar and Quraysh, as well as many tribal institutions, like vengeance, blood money, ransom, alliance, and clientage, and has striking resemblances with Surah 5 (Al-Ma'idah) of the Quran.